DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

     // A selector is created from a regular function.
     // This selector will take the 'id' parameter and return
-    // a DOM element with this ID. const getElementById = Selector(id => document.getElementById(id));
+    // a DOM element that has this ID. const getElementById = Selector(id => document.getElementById(id));
     ```

-* CSS selector string that matches one or several nodes.
+* A CSS selector string that matches one or several nodes.

     ```js
     import { Selector } from 'testcafe';

-    // A selector is created from CSS selector string.
+    // A selector is created from a CSS selector string.
     // This selector will return the first matching DOM node. const getSubmitButton = Selector('#submit-button');
     ```

-* Selector.
+* A selector.

     ```js
     import { Selector } from 'testcafe';